even4void/aliquote/content/post/enliven-your-emacs.md

 ![](/img/2019-09-11-15-36-04.png)

-Likewise, here is some R code stolen from the [magrittr](https://magrittr.tidyverse.org) website and the pipe chapter of [R for data science](https://r4ds.had.co.nz/pipes.html) -- which doesn't mean I became a fan of using pipes in R, but let's pretend we have a decent unicode replacement for `%>%`, `%T>`, and the like:
+Likewise, here is some R code stolen from the [magrittr](https://magrittr.tidyverse.org) website and the pipe chapter of [R for data science](https://r4ds.had.co.nz/pipes.html) -- which doesn't mean I became a fan of using pipes in R, but let's pretend we have a decent unicode replacement for `%>%`, `%T>%`, and the like:[^2]

 ![](/img/2019-09-11-15-40-16.png)

 [^1]: I also found a similar suggestion on [SO](https://emacs.stackexchange.com/a/33402).
+[^2]: I'm reluctant to use arrow-like operators from Haskell.